uniwebcms/framework/docs/deployment-guide.md

 - `https://my-foundation.vercel.app`
 - `https://cdn.yourcompany.com/foundations/my-foundation`

-#### Automated Deployment with GitHub Actions
+#### Automated Publishing with GitHub Actions

-For foundations hosted on GitHub, you can automate builds and deployments when you update your version:
+For foundations hosted on GitHub, you can automate builds and deployment when you update your version:

 ```bash
 npx uniweb foundation setup-ci